Archdiocese of Mariana: History

-On 6 December 1745 the Diocese of Mariana was established with territory taken from the Diocese of São Sebastião do Rio de Janeiro.
+On 6 December 1745, the diocese of Mariana was established with territory taken from the Diocese of São Sebastião do Rio de Janeiro.

-In 1748, after release from prison, formerly enslaved prostitute Rosa Egipcíaca began to preach to crowds about her religious visions.
-In 1749 she was accused of witchcraft by the Bishop of Mariana and whipped in Vila de Mariana as a punishment.
+In 1748, after being released from prison, formerly enslaved prostitute Rosa Egipcíaca began to preach to crowds about her religious visions.
+In 1749, she was accused of witchcraft by the Bishop of Mariana and whipped as a punishment.
 This punishment paralysed the right side of her body for the rest of her life.
-Egipcíaca became the first black woman in Brazil to write book, which was entitled Sagrada Teologia do Amor Divino das Almas Peregrinas.
+She became the first black woman in Brazil to write a book, entitled Sagrada Teologia do Amor Divino das Almas Peregrinas.

-On 1 May 1906 it was promoted to Metropolitan Archdiocese of Mariana.
-By 2013 there was one priest for every 5,482 Catholics.
+On 1 May 1906, it was promoted to Metropolitan Archdiocese of Mariana.
+By 2013, there was one priest for every 5,482 Catholics.